The Melanie Jane Kelly Memorial Fund was established to honour the late Mel Kelly’s 25-year contribution to conservation in Tasmania.

 Yes, absolutely.
 We recognise that collaboration and shared investment is a great way to empower conservation outcomes.
 Just let us know when you submit what the other funding includes.

-Can I submit more than one submission?
+Can I submit more than one entry?

 Yes you can.
 But each submission will need to be submitted on a different form, and a video done for each individual submission.